-Interactive museums and tours
+Interactive tours and museums

-Creative Educational Activities: One of our most loved family holiday ideas involves getting your hands dirty!
+One of our most loved family holiday ideas involves getting your hands dirty!
 In our experience the more interactive, the better, and kids (and parents!) of all ages love our archaeological dig –an activity located less than an hour outside of either Tel Aviv or Jerusalem which involves literally taking part in a live archaeological dig – buckets, spades, sleeves rolled up, and see what you find!
 The activity provides plenty of context for learning about the ancient world and can be twinned with caving.

 Meet the locals & dress up like the past

 Our family holiday packages can also include a visit to an ‘ancient village’ where your kids will dress up as Romans, Crusaders, or Mishnaic period Jews, make bread, olive oil and wine exactly how the ancients did using traditional methods, and have a go at shepherding sheep ‘old style’ too.
 Another valuable experience which never fails to educate and entertain is to meet with new cultures such as Bedouin and Druze through home hospitality experiences.
 Kids tend to be wonderfully curious about other people, their cultures, and ways of lives, especially when they are quite different from our own, and learning about the histories, lifestyles, and rituals of other people is sure to provide your children with many questions and memories.
 And yes – the kids can ride a camel with the Bedouin!

 We had an absolutely wonderful time in Israel!
 The girls, my husband and I enjoyed every minute of it.
 We have seen so much, learned so much and felt so incredibly well looked after by you, the guides you chose for us and in the places to stay you recommended.